MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/msal-based-azure-cli.md

 ## Alternatives to consider

-Below are several alternatives you may consider for backwards compatibility:
+Below are a couple alternatives you may consider for backwards compatibility:

 ### Calling `az account get-access-token`